akshayravikumar/blog/_posts/2020-07-03-counting-crosswords.md

 (Okay, in retrospect I'm not convinced that we _needed_ to: like, if I ran the program for long enough I'm sure we would have found something.
 But the project had transcended this one crossword puzzle, and had become something much deeper.
 Or I was going insane.)

 Anyways, I rewrote the whole thing in Go.
 It'd been a few years, and I wanted to brush up.
 Go also made it easier to implement Grid Representation 2.0.

 Now, we can precompute valid rows as a list of `uint16` values.
 We can also compute a map `reverse` where `reverse[x]` stores the bitwise reverse of `x`: this makes it easier to fill the bottom half of the grid.

-So, given three rows `a`, `b`, and `c`, how do we calculate all possible next rows `x`?
+So given three rows `a`, `b`, and `c`, how do we calculate all possible next rows `x`?
 It might help to look at a diagram (`1` represents black, and `0` represents white):

 ```
 a      100011100010000